aws-samples/addons-transformer-for-amazon-eks/README.md

 * Follow steps in [the Helm chart validation section](README.md#helm-chart-validation) for all other questions.

 ## Features
-This npm module does the following features:
+This npm module has the following features:

 ### Helm chart validation

-It grabs the following form the command line parameters or an input file the chart URL, pull it and performs static
-validations:
+This NPM module accepts two kinds of input:
+  - CLI Args as descirbed in the [Commands](README.md#commands) section
+  - Input file as descibed in [AddOn Submission](#request-submission-for-onboarding-the-add-on-to-the-program)

+The module then performs static validation to attempt to find the following:
   - Finding occurrences of unsupported `.Capabilities`
   - Templates creating `helm.sh/hook`
   - Use of `.Release.Service`
   - Use of helm lookup function
   - Dependencies external to the main chart
   - Errors running `helm lint` see [lint command](#helm-lint-command) below
   - Errors running `helm template...` (see [template command](#helm-template-command) below

 If the chart is not in a public registry, login on it in advance is necessary, for example, for login on ECR: